BytemarkHosting/byteback/README.md

 Unless you are backing up a very small amount of data, backups will always need pruning, i.e. old backups must be deleted to make way for newer ones.

-There is a program on the server called bytebackup-prune which deals with this operation.
+There is a program on the server called byteback-prune which deals with this operation.
 It deletes old backups until a certain amount of free space is achieved, which is currently determined to be the average size of the last 10 backups, plus 50%.